38 interesting gamification examples to unlock user engagement & loyalty

 Telfie Gamification Example: employ gamification to train recommendation engine

 Telfie is a social entertainment network, like Foursquare for content.
-You can check in when you’re watching your favorite TV shows and movies, and share them with your friends on Facebook and Twitter.
-They boost app engagement with free tickets and bonuses.
+You can check in when watching your favorite TV shows and movies, and share them with your friends on Facebook and Twitter.
+They increase engagement on the app with free tickets and bonuses.
 Users get rewards after registering when they share what they’re reading or when they interact with the system.

 Telfie also uses gamification for apps to train their recommendation engine.
 This way users get more accurate recommendations for films, books, or music according to their preferences.
 The user motivation here is to get more value out of the app.
 After millions of check-ins and deals with brands like Nickelodeon, CNBC, and FOX the app shut down.